 At the completion of this program, students will be able to:

-- Differentiate characteristics of typical and atypical development and understand developmental milestones in all domains.
+- Differentiate characteristics of typical and atypical development and identify developmental milestones in all domains.

-- Recognize, understand, interact with and include children with a variety of disabilities and special needs in early childhood settings.
+- Identify and use appropriate inclusion strategies and create adaptations with children with a variety of disabilities and special needs in early childhood settings.

 - Develop, create, and modify curriculum and individualized education plans to work with children with special needs and disabilities.